 The reasons for this new development are mainly to be found in the effects of the global economic crisis.
-In times of high economic uncertainty a lot of prospective highly-skilled migrants prefer to take less risk and to stay at their home country instead of going abroad.
+In times of high economic uncertainty, a lot of prospective highly-skilled migrants prefer to take less risk and to stay at their home country instead of going abroad.

-This is mainly due to the largest number of Indian students, who come to New Zealand universities and then choose to remain in the country with skilled migrant visa.
+This is mainly due to the largest number of Indian students, who come to New Zealand universities and then choose to remain in the country with a skilled migrant visa.

 New Zealand has already implemented new measures, in order to increase its attractiveness to prospective immigrants.
-Some of the new changes include new rules for visa processing and approval which will lead to shortened period for visa applications and will save the New Zealand taxpayers more than NZ$40 million.
+Some of the new changes include new rules for visa processing and approval which will lead to a shortened period for visa applications and will save the New Zealand taxpayers more than NZ$40 million.